Sports·8 min read

 Frequently asked questions

-- France, by a wide margin.
+- Spain won, beating the market badly: Spain's Polymarket YES traded around 7% in the closing week and settled at 100¢.
+France was the favorite, by a wide margin.
 France's YES contract on Polymarket trades at roughly 35.65% — over twice the next-nearest team.
 Argentina, the defending champion, sits second at ~16.15%.
 The chasing pack (Spain, England, Brazil, Portugal, Germany) trades between 3% and 8%.
 The gap between France and Argentina is the largest late-tournament favorite spread since Polymarket began listing full World Cup outright contracts.

-What are the current 2026 World Cup Final winner odds?
+What were the final 2026 World Cup winner odds before the final?

-Is it legal to trade the World Cup final in California?
+Is it legal to trade World Cup markets in California?

-- Yes.
+- Yes, and it was for the whole 2026 tournament.
 Polymarket operates under CFTC (federal Commodity Futures Trading Commission) authorization following its 2025 acquisition of QCEX, and is legal in all 50 US states — including California — for residents 21 and older.
 World Cup outright and match contracts are explicitly available.
 California has no legal online sportsbook, which makes CFTC-regulated prediction markets the only legal path for California residents to take a real-money position on who wins the July 19 final.

-When and where is the 2026 World Cup final?
+When and where was the 2026 World Cup final?

 - Sunday, July 19, 2026 at MetLife Stadium in East Rutherford, New Jersey.
 Kickoff is scheduled for 3 p.m.
 ET (12 noon Pacific), which is a favorable trading window for California-based traders — the whole final is inside prime West Coast trading hours.

-- Three trades stand out: (1) France at 35.65% is not a straightforward buy — the correct expression is a France match-level contract for the final week, not the outright, because every additional 90-minute win compresses France's YES a few points.
+- That the favorite band was overpriced and the 5-10% contenders — the band Spain sat in — were underpriced.
+Three observations from the closing week, now with hindsight: (1) France at 35.65% is not a straightforward buy — the correct expression is a France match-level contract for the final week, not the outright, because every additional 90-minute win compresses France's YES a few points.
 (2) The Argentina outright at 16.15% is where the market disagreement lives — it has held steady for a week while every other team's YES has moved.
 (3) The Cinderella basket at 3.4% combined is the highest-EV lottery ticket — any Cinderella that makes the final reprices toward 15-25% before kickoff, delivering a 5-8x return.

 How does 2026's market compare to previous World Cups?